 IAH is an international charitable organisation that promotes sound development and management of groundwater – seen by many as the worldwide family of hydrogeologists.

-Currently, climate change has become an undeniable major pressure on the world’s freshwater resources.
+Currently, climate change has become an undeniable major additional factor influencing the world’s freshwater resources.
 Yet, the effects of climate change on groundwater, the most significant freshwater resource on Earth, are still poorly understood.
 Somewhat neglected by policymakers and ignored by the public, groundwater management, governance and monitoring are less developed compared to surface water, globally.
 More up-to-date research and knowledge generation and sharing, as well as more efforts to raise awareness of the links between groundwater and climate change are also critical to ensure the sustainable management of this vital resource.